PT Stulz Air Technology Indonesia Data Protection Declaration regarding the use of the website

 9.1 Right of access, rights to rectification, erasure, restriction and data portability

-Upon request, we shall be glad to inform you as to which personal data of yours are being processed (Art.
-15 GDPR).
-In the event that data concerning you are incorrect, you are entitled to have them rectified (Art.
-16 GDPR) or restricted (Art.
-18 GDPR) accordingly.
-You are further entitled to obtain the blocking or the erasure of the data we have stored about your person if the purpose of processing such data lapses or other legal requirements apply (Art.
-17 GDPR).
+Upon request, we shall be glad to inform you as to which personal data of yours are being processed, In the event that data concerning you are incorrect, you are entitled to have them rectified or restricted accordingly.
+You are further entitled to obtain the blocking or the erasure of the data we have stored about your person if the purpose of processing such data lapses or other legal requirements apply.
 In the event that erasure is opposed by statutory or contractual duties of retention, by duties of retention imposed by tax and/or commercial codes or for other reasons embodied in applicable law, your data may only be blocked – rather than erased.
-In addition, you shall hold a right to data portability (Art.
-20 GDPR).
+In addition, you shall hold a right to data portability.
 Upon request, you shall receive your personal data in a structured, commonly used and machine-readable format.

 9.2 Right to lodge a complaint